 - The eyeball may appear to have sunken back into the skull.

-- The ear on that side of your pup’s head will feel warmer than usual, this symptom might appear in the nose as well.
+- The ear on that side of your pup’s head will feel warmer than usual; this symptom might also appear in the nose.

-- You might notice that the eye in question has more visible blood vessels than usual.
+- You might notice that the eye has more visible blood vessels than usual.

 Treatment Options for Horner’s Syndrome

-Since this is not usually a condition that causes the dog any amount of pain, the vet may choose not to treat it at all.
-In most cases they will still prescribe regular courses of eye drops to stop the eyes becoming itchy or sore.
-They may wish to undergo more tests (X-rays and MRI scans mainly) to ascertain exactly which part of the sympathetic nervous system is injured and to assure themselves that the dog has no other underlying conditions.
+Since this is not usually a condition that causes the dog any pain, the vet may choose not to treat it.
+In most cases, they prescribe regular eye drops to prevent the eyes from becoming itchy or sore.
+They may wish to undergo more tests (X-rays and MRI scans mainly) to ascertain precisely which part of the sympathetic nervous system is injured and to assure themselves that the dog has no other underlying conditions.

 But be warned…

-These additional tests can get pricey… your vet may want to pinpoint the specific area of the nervous system that is afflicted in order to make sure nothing else is going on.
-They will also want to undergo testing for various other diseases for which this combination of symptoms that are frequently associated with Horner’s syndrome.
+These additional tests can get pricey… your vet may want to pinpoint the specific area of the nervous system that is afflicted to ensure nothing else is happening.
+They will also want to undergo testing for various other diseases for which this combination of symptoms is frequently associated with Horner’s Syndrome.